Recidiviz/public-dashboard/spotlight-client/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 This package was bootstrapped with Create React App, which provides the option to `eject` its build tooling and configuration, allowing for full customization.
 See [the Create React App docs](https://create-react-app.dev/docs/available-scripts#npm-run-eject) for more information.

-## Adding new Tenants

-In addition to data being available from `spotlight-api`, adding a new tenant to the site also requires content for that tenant to be added to the Content API (which is included in the JS bundle, not served by the backend).
-See the [Content README](src/contentApi/README.md) for more information.